KeSun-2025/KeSun-2025.github.io/_pages/about.md

 ### About

 **Ke Sun** is a postdoctoral researcher in Operations Management at McGill University, Desautels Faculty of Management.
+Her research focuses on data-driven decision-making in operations and supply chain management through service systems, using stochastic models, queueing theory, game theory, simulation, optimal control, and reinforcement learning.
-Her research focuses on data-driven decision-making in operations and supply chain management, drawing on stochastic models, queueing theory, simulation, and optimal control.
+#Her research focuses on data-driven decision-making in operations and supply chain management, drawing on stochastic models, queueing theory, simulation, and optimal control.

 ### Professional Experience